 London Hydro has also been able to generate sustainable savings and have a positive impact on the environment through the life extension of residential underground primary conductors.
-Rather than replace this type of cable when it reaches end of life and starts to fail, London Hydro uses silicone injection to defer the replacement.
-In the past five years, 160 km of cable was revitalized ensuring that 251 tonnes of raw-material would not need to be manufactured and postponing the deposition of 120 tonnes of cable insulation into the landfill for an estimated 25 years.
+Rather than replace cable when it reaches end of life and starts to fail, London Hydro used silicone injection to defer the replacement.
+The Silicone Injection Cable Revitalization program began in 2010 and ended in 2019.
+In the past ten years, approximately 350 km of cable was revitalized ensuring that 548 tonnes of raw-material would not need to be manufactured and postponing the deposition of 262 tonnes of cable insulation into the landfill for an estimated 25 years.